infinum/eightshift-docs/website/forms/addons/premium/intro.md

 ## How to purchase?

-All premium plugins are not publicly available but can be purchased.
-If you're interested in any premium plugins, please get in touch with our [support email](mailto:support.eightshift-forms@infinum.com) for further instructions.
+Premium plugins are not included with Eightshift Forms and have to be purchased separately.
+For more info, [drop us an e-mail](mailto:support.eightshift-forms@infinum.com).